- O'Neill, E. (2023). A Normativity Wager for Skeptics. Topoi.

 - Levine, Sydney, Joshua Rottman, Taylor Davis, Elizabeth O'Neill, Stephen Stich, and Edouard Machery.
 (2021) “Religious affiliation and conceptions of the moral domain.”
 Social Cognition Special issue: Morality as a hub: Connections within and beyond social cognition 39.

 - O’Neill, Elizabeth and Edouard Machery.
-(Forthcoming).
+(2019).
 “The Normative Sense: What is Universal?
 What Varies?”
 In Routledge Handbook of Moral Epistemology.
 Karen Jones, Mark Timmons, and Aaron Zimmerman, eds.
-Routledge.
+New York: Routledge.

 - O’Neill, Elizabeth.
 (2018).
 “Generalization and the experience of obligations as externally imposed: Distinct contributors to the evolution of human cooperation.”
 Commentary on “The difference between ice cream and Nazis: Moral externalization and the evolution of human cooperation” by Kyle Stanford, in Behavioral and Brain Sciences 41.